 First we add another use statement 1, bringing a type called std::cmp::Ordering into scope from the standard library.
 The Ordering type is another enum and has the variants Less, Greater, and Equal.
 These are the three outcomes that are possible when you compare two values.

 Then we add five new lines at the bottom that use the Ordering type.
 The cmp method 3 compares two values and can be called on anything that can be compared.
-It takes a reference to whatever you want to compare with: here it’s comparing the guess to the secret_number.
+It takes a reference to whatever you want to compare with: here it’s comparing guess to secret_number.
 Then it returns a variant of the Ordering enum we brought into scope with the use statement.
 We use a match expression 2 to decide what to do next based on which variant of Ordering was returned from the call to cmp with the values in guess and secret_number.

 A match expression is made up of arms.
 An arm consists of a pattern to match against, and the code that should be run if the value given to match fits that arm’s pattern.
 Rust takes the value given to match and looks through each arm’s pattern in turn.
-Patterns and the match construct are powerful Rust features that let you express a variety of situations your code might encounter and make sure that you handle them all.
+Patterns and the match construct are powerful Rust features: they let you express a variety of situations your code might encounter and they make sure you handle them all.
 These features will be covered in detail in Chapter 6 and Chapter 18, respectively.

 Let’s walk through an example with the match expression we use here.
-Say that the user has guessed 50 and the randomly generated secret number this time is
+Say that the user has guessed 50 and the randomly generated secret number this time is 38.

-When the code compares 50 to 38, the cmp method will return Ordering::Greater, because 50 is greater than 38.
+When the code compares 50 to 38, the cmp method will return Ordering::Greater because 50 is greater than 38.
 The match expression gets the Ordering::Greater value and starts checking each arm’s pattern.
 It looks at the first arm’s pattern, Ordering::Less, and sees that the value Ordering::Greater does not match Ordering::Less, so it ignores the code in that arm and moves to the next arm.
 The next arm’s pattern is Ordering::Greater, which does match Ordering::Greater!
 The associated code in that arm will execute and print Too big! to the screen.
 The match expression ends after the first successful match, so it won’t look at the last arm in this scenario.

 However, the code in Listing 2-4 won’t compile yet.
 Let’s try it: